alimatai/AdaptSearch_Documentation/source/ConcatPhyl.rst

  * Files from Filter Assemblies : a set of fasta files (one file per species), e.g. the outputs of the first tool of the AdaptSearch suite.
 Used to retrieve all the species names.
  * Alignment files without indels : a set of fasta files with aligned sequences (with the same species than into the previous parameter), e.g the outputs of the CDS_Search tool of the AdaptSearch suite.
- * Format choice : nucleic or proteic.
+ * Format choice : nucleic or proteic (according to the CDS_Search output you choose).

 RAxML parameters
 ----------------